Who's Your Daddy? (2005 TV series)

 Who's Your Daddy? is an American reality television special broadcast by the Fox Broadcasting Company (Fox).
 The 90 minute special premiered on January 3, 2005, and starred actress T. J. Myers.
 The special depicted eight men in competition for a $100,000 reward over who could best convince Myers, a woman who was adopted, that they were her biological father.
 One of the contestants, however, actually was Myers's biological father.
 Myers had the opportunity to interview and observe each contestant before making a determination on which man was her biological father.
 If Myers incorrectly selected a contestant as her biological father, the contestant won the reward.
 Conversely, if she correctly determined which contestant was her biological father, Myers won the reward.
 The special was hosted by English actress Finola Hughes.

 The special was intended to serve as a pilot for a six-episode season, although Fox shelved the remaining episodes following the special's modest ratings.
 The following five episodes were later aired on Fox Reality Channel.

 Format

 The special's premise was that an adult who had been put up for adoption as an infant was placed in a room with eight men, one of whom was their biological father.
 If the contestant could correctly pick out who was their father, the contestant would win $100,000.
-If they chose incorrectly, the person that they incorrectly selected would get the $100,000, although the contestant would still be reunited with his or her father.
+If they chose incorrectly, the person that they incorrectly selected would get the $100,000, although the contestant would still be reunited with their father.
 The first adoption contestant was actress T. J. Myers.
 United Press International reported that Myers "guessed which of eight men was her father.
 She guessed correctly and won $100,000."

-Announcement
+Background

 On December 13, 2004, Fox sent out a press release for Who's Your Daddy?
 Set to air on January 3, 2005, the release described the special as a "dramatic and emotional" program.

+Prior to the special's premiere, Fox ordered seven additional episodes.